The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 About “adrenal fatigue”

-Many people describe feeling “adrenalised”.
-But “adrenal fatigue” is not recognised as a medical diagnosis.
-Real adrenal conditions, such as Addison’s disease, do exist and require proper medical diagnosis and care.
+“Adrenal fatigue” is not recognised as a medical diagnosis.
+Real adrenal conditions, such as Addison’s disease, exist and require proper medical diagnosis.

 Urgent red flags